Esprit electrics - Come to the dark side!

 I was pleased to find that my Esprit was pretty much unbutchered electrically.
 There was a Vecta immobiliser that had been bypassed; I stripped it out with the intention of working out the resistor combination to 'cut' a new keyfob for it, but given the price of new immobilisers I decided I couldn't be bothered and binned it.
-Apart from that and a few spurious stereo wires, it's standard and original

-As an aside, back in the early 90s when I worked in auto security, the Vecta was touted - along with its 'insurance guarantee' - as the darling of the immobiliser world.
+As an aside, back in the early 90s when I worked in auto security, the Vecta was touted - along with its 'insurance guarantee' - as the darling of the car security world.
 Unfortunately it had a fundamental flaw which, ironically, the thieving scum figured out around the same time as we did... but that's a tale for another part of the site :D

 As usual Joe Lucas (Prince of Darkness) supplied most of the components; sometimes the 'donor' car is a bit difficult to identify but after this much time, you're about as likely to find one of them being broken for spares as you are a scrapped Esprit anyway.
 Since Lucas supplied most of the electrical equipment for most of the British motor industry for most of last century, it's a fairly simple matter to locate, say, a wiper motor with the correct rating, size and basic operation, to be able to make it work, even if it means building one out of two.